darren-2016/IFQ716/Module2/Activity1/README.md

-# Activity 1: Creating a more versatile Node server
+# IFQ716 MOdule 2 - Activity 1: Creating a more versatile Node server

 This activity shows how to carry out real backend operations, in this case using an HTTP server that will serve the ubiquitous *'Hello World!'* message.